 Health Studies at UM

-1. Health Policy, Planning, and Evaluation: can provide foundational knowledge related to health policy development and related evaluation, as well as programming services.
+1. Health Policy, Planning, and Evaluation: Provides foundational knowledge related to health policy development and evaluation that can be used to pursue careers in health policy analysis, program planning and coordination.

 Skills you will gain by studying HEALTH STUDIES

-• A broad and comprehensive understanding of the factors that affect health, the needs of clients and the delivery of health services.
+• Foundational knowledge of the social determinants of health, and the factors that affect the delivery of health services.

 • An understanding of the significance of health and illness in a cultural context.